savag8/Nexus_MD/README.md

-`Please Devil Cat V2.0 BOT is for scammers only.
+`Please Nexus MD BOT is for scammers only.
 Don't use it to harm innocent people`

 ## Contributions

-Contributions to Devil Cat V2.0 MD are welcome!
+Contributions to Nexus MD are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request. <br>

    thanks to these people ;

+   **Lord+No-Name** for the base

    **Xeon** who made the base bot